Unsub Extender: a Python-based web application for visualizing Unsub data: Functionality

-Figure \ref{fig:IF_single_1} shows the calculated IF\% contributions for each journal title vs. that title's subscription cost.
-Individual journal titles contribute IF\% values in the range of 2\% or less for the example package of 431 titles; that is, one particular journal is responsible for 2\% of an entire Big Deal's current year demand (the aforementioned very highly cited journal shown in the top right corner of Figure \ref{fig:IF_single_1}).
+Figure \ref{fig:IF_single_1} shows the calculated IF\% contributions for each journal title vs. the title's subscription cost.
+Individual journal titles contribute IF\% values in the range of 2\% or less for the example package of 431 titles; that is, one particular journal is responsible for 2\% of an entire package's current year demand (the aforementioned very highly cited journal shown in the top right corner of Figure \ref{fig:IF_single_1}).
 Journals to consider for cancellation are those that appear on the bottom edge of the data, low on the y-axis (low IF\% contributions).
-If given a choice between two journals that are vertically separated, the title higher on the y-axis would be a better choice, buying more IF\% points for the same amount of money.
+If given a choice between two journals that are vertically separated, the title higher on the y-axis would be a better choice to keep, buying more Instant Fill percentage points for the same amount of money.

-To look at another angle of the data, Figure \ref{fig:IF_single_2} normalizes the IF\% for all journal titles to show how much it would cost for that journal to ``buy" 1\% point of contribution.
+To look at another angle of the data, Figure \ref{fig:IF_single_2} normalizes the IF\% for all journal titles to show how much it would cost for that journal to ``buy" a standardized 1\% point of contribution.
 For example, if the top journal contributes 2.1 IF\% points and costs nearly \$20,000, it would normalize to \$10,000 for one IF\% point.
 This approach is intended to enable comparisons among titles which cost widely different prices and contribute widely different amounts of IF\%.
 Under-performing journals on this plot appear in the lower-right hand corner, meaning their cost is high (to the right on the x-axis) for a small amount of benefit.
 (Note: the x-axis on Figure \ref{fig:IF_single_2} is shown in $log$(price) to stretch the axis and increase visibility).

+A final note to consider is that while interacting with IF\% graphs on the website by zooming and panning is safe, running samples and subsets of Unsub .csv files through Unsub Extender will cause problems and miscalculations when it comes to looking at IF\%.
+The system is only able to see the journal data that is loaded into the tool, and the $total\_weighted\_usage$ number in the denominator of Equation~\ref{eq:IF} will be thrown off if only some portion of the package is included in the analysis, skewing IF\% and making these graphs unreliable.